Posted on December 27, 2018

 Finding a routine that works best for maintaining a healthy lifestyle may involve a bit of trial and error for truck drivers.
 However, even if fast food is their only option, some restaurant chains offer healthy menu items.
 Check out our list of healthy fast food choices to learn more about staying safe and healthy while on the road.
 Contact Interstate Motor Carriers to learn more.

-driver awareness, Owner Operators, transportation safety, trucker health, trucking safety
+Tags: driver awareness, Owner Operators, transportation safety, trucker health, trucking safety